gojimmypi/gojimmypi.github.io/_posts/2022-04-23-git-tangle-replace-branch.md

 Configure your `upstream` to point to the upstream repo where you forked from.

 ```
-# you should be starting with a frech git clone on the master branch
+# you should be starting with a fresh git clone on the master branch

 # checkout the upstream master
 git checkout upstream/master